kushal19057/ap-final-project-game/README.md

 This game is made for our AP major project.
 It is clone of the famous Color Switch game.
 A working demo of the game can be seen here (YOUTUBE DEMO LINK).
-The game is made using Java and JavaFX
+The game is made using Java and JavaFX.
+The objective of the game is to collect as many stars as possible by manoeuvring the obstacles.
+If you hit any obstacle, you can continue with your earned stars or the game ends and you have to start from the beginning.
+This is a high score game.
+We have developed only the endless (infinity) game mode of the classic gameplay.

 ## Features
 - 4 Obstacles